From Podman AI Lab to OpenShift AI

 Update the chat recipe application

-We'll now update the chat recipe application that we created from Podman AI Lab to use Langchain to connect the model we just deployed on OpenShift AI and the Elasticsearch vector database.
+We'll now take a look at the updates to the chat recipe application that we created from Podman AI Lab to use Langchain to connect the model we just deployed on OpenShift AI and the Elasticsearch vector database.

 1. We'll start from the default chatbot recipe code accessible from Podman AI Lab (Figure 19).